dSupertramp/AItrika/docs/docs/index.md

 Enhance your knowledge in medical research.

-AItrika is a tool that can extract lots of relevant informations inside medical papers in an easy way:
+AItrika (formerly PubGPT) is a tool that can extract lots of relevant informations inside medical papers in an easy way:

 - Abstract
 - Full text (when available)
 - Genes
 - Diseases
+- Mutations
 - Associations between genes and diseases
 - MeSH terms
 - Other terms
+- Results
+- Bibliography

 And so on!